Vehicles with defective ‘Alpha’ Takata type airbag inflators will be refused registration from 1 November 2018.

 Vehicle owners will be notified by the Registrar if their vehicle is identified as having an ‘Alpha’ airbag inflator and will have a minimum of 30 days to provide evidence to Service SA that the defective airbag has been replaced.

-The ACCC has also provided information to consumers about the Takata airbag recall, which is available here.
+The ACCC has also provided information to consumers about the Takata airbag recall.

 Other states are also considering similar action, as outlined in “The Advertiser” on 12 September 2018.

 If my vehicle registration is cancelled, what does this mean for my CTP Insurance cover?

 Compulsory Third Party Insurance (CTP) is paid at the same time as you pay your vehicle registration.
 It is compulsory for motorists to pay for CTP insurance with their vehicle registration.